Pridecraft-Studios/website/src/routes/pridepack/+page.svelte.md

         alt="GitHub Commit Activity"/>
 </aside>

-This is PridePack, a Resource Pack made by [Pridecraft Studios](https://pridecraft.gay).
+This is PridePack, a Resource Pack made by [Pridecraft Studios].
 It comes with many LGBT Pride additions, such as paintings, beds, mobs and Main Menu changes.

 <Donate/>